 Hydrogen in New Zealand

-There are opportunities for green hydrogen to reduce emissions in areas that are hard to electrify, support economic development and regional transitions, and underpin our energy security and resilience.
+There are opportunities for green hydrogen to reduce emissions in areas that are hard to electrify, support economic development, and underpin our energy security and resilience.

 New Zealand has a highly renewable electricity system and significant potential for new generation capacity that could be used to produce green hydrogen as a next generation, low-emissions fuel and energy carrier.
 Green hydrogen has the potential to help reduce our emissions in some hard-to-electrify applications such as long-haul heavy transport, specialty vehicles, industrial feedstocks, process heat, and in future aviation and marine transport.

-Growing New Zealand’s hydrogen industry presents an opportunity to help New Zealand achieve its commitments to reduce net emissions of all greenhouse gases (except biogenic methane) to zero by 2050, support regional economic transitions by creating highly-skilled jobs, and could underpin our energy security and resilience by reducing dependence on imported fuels and providing back-up power options.
+A growing hydrogen industry in New Zealand can help New Zealand achieve its commitments to reduce net emissions of all greenhouse gases (except biogenic methane) to zero by 2050, create highly-skilled jobs, and could underpin our energy security and resilience by reducing dependence on imported fuels and providing back-up power options.

 Hydrogen in New Zealand has potential to support decarbonisation efforts overseas through a future market for export trade of hydrogen or hydrogen-based derivatives.
-It will be important to ensure be able to increase renewable electricity generation and transmission capacity to match this ambition, without compromising our domestic electrification goals.
-The Government has recently consulted on proposals to strengthen national direction for renewable electricity infrastructure, and has a work programme underway through the Electricity Market Measures Project to ensure we have the right settings to enable a highly renewable electricity system that is affordable and resilient.
+It will be important to ensure be able to increase renewable electricity generation and transmission capacity to match this ambition, without compromising domestic electrification.

 For more information, visit: